Laura Stachel: Career

 The couple established a nonprofit, We Care Solar (formally WE CARE — an acronym for Women's Emergency Communication and Reliable Electricity), and it received its IRS nonprofit ruling in 2011.
 The couple at first built the solar devices in their garage and backyard.
 They sought ways to fund it; Stachel competed in a technology for social good competition in 2009, earning only an "honorable mention," but one of the judges connected them with the Blum Center for Developing Economies at UC Berkeley which provided the nonprofit with office space and financial support.

 In 2010 the nonprofit received an order from WHO for 20 devices in clinics in Liberia, and received a grant from the MacArthur Foundation, allowing them pilot Solar Suitcases in Nigeria and Uganda and to hire an engineer.
 Stachel entered several more social entrepreneurship business competitions and received mentoring and scholarships to understand how to run nonprofit.
 Over the next few years, We Care Solar built a team of finance, programmatic, and engineering staff.
 They launched the Light Every Birth initiative in 2017, calling upon governments, UN agencies, and international NGOs to ensure that every woman can access safe childbirth in a facility equipped with clean, reliable energy.
 By 2021, according to Stachel, there were more than 6,500 Solar Suitcases installed in more than 20 countries, and We Care Solar had worked with 75 other NGOs and UN agencies to serve more than 8.9 million mothers and newborns.

 Awards and honors

-Stachel was one of the Top 10 CNN Heroes of 2013.
-For her work with We Care Solar, she received the 2019 Zayed Sustainability Prize, the 2017 UNFCCC Momentum for Change Award, The 2017 Drucker Innovation Prize, the 2017 Bloomberg New Energy Pioneer Award, the 2015 UN DESA “Powering the Future We Want” Award, the 2015 UBS Optimus Award, the 2015 UCSF Alumni Award, the 2014 Katerva Gender Equality Award, the 2012 Clean Energy, Education and Empowerment Award, the 2012 United Nations Association Global Citizens Award, the 2011 Tech Award, the 2010 Jefferson Award for Public Service, and the 2010 UC Berkeley Chancellor’s Award for Civic Engagement.
+Stachel is one of the 2024 AARP Purpose Prize winners.
+She was one of the Top 10 CNN Heroes of 2013.
+For her work with We Care Solar, she received the 2019 Zayed Sustainability Prize, the 2017 UNFCCC Momentum for Change Award, The 2017 Drucker Innovation Prize, the 2017 Bloomberg New Energy Pioneer Award, the 2015 UN DESA “Powering the Future We Want” Award, the 2015 UBS Optimus Award, the 2015 UCSF Alumni Award, the 2014 Katerva Gender Equality Award, the 2012 Clean Energy, Education and Empowerment Award, the 2012 United Nations Association Global Citizens Award, the 2011 Tech Award, the 2010 Jefferson Award for Public Service, a Savvy Award in 2019 and the 2010 UC Berkeley Chancellor’s Award for Civic Engagement.
 Stachel was selected for the inaugural 2021 Forbes 50 Over 50; made up of entrepreneurs, leaders, scientists and creators who are over the age of 50.